EngFlow/example/tools/simulator_manager/Sources/LEASE_LIFECYCLE.md

 Deletion goes straight through `simulatorControl`, not through `delete()`: an orphan has no slot pointing at it, so there's nothing in `simulatorSlots` for `delete()`'s bookkeeping to update.

+`SimulatorControl.delete()` itself now shuts the device down before each of its own delete attempts (see `shutdownSimulator` in `SimulatorControl.swift`), so most orphans clean up on the reaper's first attempt.
+For the wedged case where that still isn't enough, the reaper tracks how many sweeps in a row a given UDID has failed to delete (`orphanDeleteFailureCounts`).
+After three consecutive failures, `reapOrphan` treats the device as stuck rather than unlucky and calls `SimulatorControl.forceKillLaunchdSim(for:)`, which finds the device's `launchd_sim` process by `pgrep -f <udid>` (the process's own command line embeds its data path, so the UDID is a safe, specific pattern), double-checks the process name before signaling it, and sends it `SIGKILL` directly — bypassing `simctl` entirely.
+One more delete attempt follows; if that still fails, the device is logged loudly as needing manual cleanup rather than retried silently forever.

 ## Where this got subtle